 Cycle to Meo Vac

-After following a river for a short while and just after we see the ruins of a defensive wall of speculative age, we start to climb.
+After following a river for a short while, we see the ruins of a defensive wall of speculative age, and then we start to climb.
 A gradient similar to the day before is a welcome warm-up before the main climb to come after lunch.
 As we enter the Ha Giang Plateau, scenery that was already impressive is now nothing short of mind-blowing.
 At each stage, you find yourself wondering how you could continue to climb when you've climbed so far, but it goes on and on with an amazing variety of scenery.
 When you finally descend into Meo Vac, a beer and a feast will be a welcome sight, and the news that you have just managed the epic Ha Giang Plateau climb, is enough to ensure a good night's sleep.
-Meals: BLD

 Cycle to Dong Van, Transfer back to Meo Vac